TendTo/delpi/docs/Compilation.md

 - `--enable_dynamic_build` to use dynamic linking between all the submodules and the binary.
 Default is `False`
 - `--enable_python_build` to build the python bindings.
 Default is `False`
 - `--enable_fpic_build` to enable position independent code.
 Default is `False`
+- `--enable_thread_safe_build` to ensure the internal reference counting is handled in a thread safe manner.
+Default is `False`
 - `--static_boost` build boost statically.
 Default is `True`
 - `--enable_qsoptex` to include the QSOptEx LP solver.
 Default is `True`
 - `--enable_soplex` to include the SoPlex LP solver.
 Default is `True`